 The eSASS4DR1 package can be downloaded as a unique archive tarball from the following link:

-The CALDB is also available as a unique tarball.
+The CALDB is also available as a separate tarball.
 You can download it via the following link:

 CALDB4DR1